Connect Amperity Bridge to Google BigQuery

 Add inbound bridge

-Configure an inbound bridge to sync data from Google BigQuery to Amperity.
+Configure an inbound bridge to connect Google BigQuery to Amperity.

 To add an inbound bridge for Google BigQuery